-Although Indiana Tech has historically focused its academic programs in areas that lead directly to career opportunities, the university also recognizes the importance of providing students with a well-rounded education rather than simply vocational training.
+Although Indiana Tech has historically focused its academic programs in areas that lead directly to career opportunities, the university also recognizes the importance of providing students with a well-rounded education.
 The goal of the general education requirements is to provide students pursuing bachelor's degrees with the skills and flexibility they will need to be successful in a rapidly changing world.
-Our core of general education courses ensures that our graduates have this solid foundation on which to build a more specific professional training within the chosen major.
+Our core of general education courses ensures that our graduates have this solid foundation on which to build more specific professional training within the chosen major.